 For centuries, the Dene and Metis hunted and fished the land and tributaries flowing into the Slave River.
 The waterway was key to their movements, following the ancient rhythms of animals and seasons.
 Explorers and fur traders later used the Slave as a gateway from the Prairies when travelling north from Lake Athabasca.

-Within a few years, the Royal Canadian Mounted Police established its northern headquarters at Fort Smith.
+Within a few years, the Royal Canadian Mounted Police established its northern headquarters in Fort Smith.
 The Roman Catholic Church did the same for its Northern Diocese, building a mission in 1876 where the Oblate Brothers grew vegetables for missions along the Mackenzie River.
 In 1920 a federal government administration building was constructed to house the new Northwest Territories branch and the first court of justice in the Mackenzie District.
 The Union Bank of Canada opened the first bank in the Northwest Territories in Fort Smith in June 1921.
 One year later in 1922 Wood Buffalo National Park was established with its operations and administration headquarters in Fort Smith.